mircealungu/mircea/hikes/24-08-13--lago-di-serapis.md

   ![](attachments/lago-2.jpeg)

-Day #3 of our trip.
+Start: Passo Tre Croci
+Duration: 2h + 2h
+Difficulty: medium
+Super busy

-The lake seems to be famous...
+11.05 - The lake seems to be famous...
 It's 11.05 and We have to park 2km below the Passo Tre Croci parking and hike along the street.
 It's busy.
 ![](attachments/hike-start.png)